 - use serves a purpose - use is regulated - use prevents waste - Slide #4 Discuss wildlife management: read the definition on the slide and discuss the bold words.
 Say: - wildlife management uses science to manage wildlife populations and their habitats to achieve a goal." - science biologists study the interaction between living things and their environment - populations managing populations is sustainable, managing individuals is not - habitat the best way to manage a population is through managing its habitat - Slide #5 Define habitat.
+Say: "We will start with understanding the importance of habitat.
+What is habitat?"
+Allow the students to respond before revealing the information on the slide.
 Say: "Habitat is a species' home address (i.e. the physical location where an animal lives)." - 4.
-Slide #5 (continued) Identify and discuss the 4 primary components of habitat and why the proper arrangement of those 4 components is essential: - b food, water, cover, and space - arrangement the close proximity of the four components is key - 5.
+Slide #5 (continued) Identify and discuss the 4 primary components of habitat and why the proper arrangement of those 4 components is essential: - Image: Image<//i>Image: Image: Image: - arrangement the close proximity of the four components is key - 5.
 Slide #6 Discuss some examples of different habitat types.
 Say: "There are different types of habitat.
-Ask students to give some examples of different habitat types: - river - forest - meadow
+Ask students to give some examples of different habitat types:

-6. Slide #7 - Ask: "How does the quality of habitat affect wildlife reproduction and survival?" better quality equals more resources more resources equals more reproduction/survival more resources equals less crowding, thus less spread of disease 7.
-Slide #8 - Discuss succession.
+- river - forest - meadow - Slide #7 Ask: "How does the quality of habitat affect wildlife reproduction and survival?" - • better quality equals more resources - • more resources equals more reproduction/survival - more resources equals less crowding, thus less spread of disease - 7.
+Slide #8 Discuss succession.
 Say: "Habitat is always changing through a process called succession.
 Succession is the natural gradual change in plant communities over time.
 It will progress through a fairly predictable set of stages.
 Grasslands will be replaced by shrubs.
 Shrubs will grow into young forest.
 Young forest will grow to mature forest.
-Each stage benefits different plant and wildlife species."
-8. Slide #9 - Say: "Reproduction and survival are also affected by climate.
+Each stage benefits different plant and wildlife species." - 8.
+Slide #9 Say: "Reproduction and survival are also affected by climate.
 Climate is the long term weather patterns (temperature and precipitation) of an area that influences the seasons."
 Ask: "How would climate affect wildlife reproduction and survival?"
-Discuss the following: climate affects habitat - the vegetation changes as the climate changes; as the vegetation changes, so does the habitat climate affects a species range - many species have evolved to tolerate a certain range of extremes; once exceeded the species can't survive 9.
-Slide #10 - Say: "Reproduction and survival are also affected by the reproductive potential of a species.
+Discuss the following: - Imate affects habitat the vegetation changes as the climate changes; as the vegetation changes, so does the habitat - climate affects a species range many species have evolved to tolerate a certain range of extremes; once exceeded the species can't survive - 9.
+Slide #10 Say: "Reproduction and survival are also affected by the reproductive potential of a species.
 Some species have lots of young annually where others have very few.
-For example: through generational reproduction in suitable habitat, a single pair of deer can become 40 deer over a seven year period."
+For example: b through generational reproduction in suitable habitat, a single pair of deer can become 40 deer over a seven year period."